 Why Real Estate Agents Take Overpriced Listings

 Every "For Sale" sign advertises the agent's company and the agent.
-Many signs contain the agent's website and phone number.
-Some even sport the agent's headshot— in color and large.
-Think of it like a giant billboard for the agent.
+Many signs include the agent's website and phone number.
+Some even sport the agent's headshot—large and in color.
+You can think of it as a giant billboard for the agent.

-If the home is located on a major street, all the better.
+If the home is located on a major street, all the better for the agent.
 Probably thousands of drivers pass the sign each day and will see that agent's name.
-And after the signpost is in the ground, it's not costing that agent one thin dime to leave it there.
+And after the signpost is in the ground, it doesn't cost the agent a dime to leave it there.

-- Sign calls: If a buyer wants to find out the price of a home, typically they will call the agent's cell phone number and ask.
-Agents who are on the ball will try to recruit that buyer to work with them, providing the buyer is not already working with another agent.
+- Sign calls: If a buyer wants to find out the price of a home, typically, they will call the agent's cell phone number and ask.
+Agents who are on the ball will try to recruit that buyer to work with them as long as they are not already working with another agent.

 - Open houses: Agents can hold an open house and find buyers that way as well.
-If the buyer isn't interested in the home—and once they find out the price they won't be —the agent is then free to show the buyer other homes.
+If buyers are not interested in the home—and they will not be once they find out the price—the agent is free to show the buyers other homes in that price range.

-- Newspaper ads: An agent with an overpriced listing often won't put the address in the paper but will list the details along with the price.
+- Newspaper advertisements: An agent with an overpriced listing often will not put the address in the paper but will list the details along with the price.
 That way, buyers who can afford to pay that amount will call to inquire.
-Now, all an agent has to do is suggest other homes in that particular price range that are worth what the seller is asking and she's off and running into escrow on another transaction.
-Not yours.
+Now, all an agent has to do is suggest other homes in that particular price range that are worthwhile.

 Even if an agent knows they are taking an overpriced listing, they might be telling themselves that when the home does not sell within a few weeks, they can persuade the seller to lower the price and then earn a commission when it sells.